dirkpennings/react-gtm/README.md

 ### Get the DataLayer from DOM

-Once you have initialized the GTM in your page, you can get the `dataLayer` from `TagManager.getExistingDataLayer` or `import { getExistingDataLayer } from 'react-gtm-module'`
+Once you have initialized the GTM in your page, you can get the `dataLayer` from `TagManager.getExistingDataLayer` or `import { getExistingDataLayer } from 'react-gtm'`

 During the initialize, a global variable is created, storing the key used to store the dataLayer, which allows to retrieve it later on.